-- 1. Reinforcement and repair of the current sea defences to prevent water ingress onto the oval; - 2.
-New launch facilities comprising a raised turning area sited on reclaimed land and concrete boat ramp; - 3.
-Improved access road to the turning area; and - 4.
+- 1. Reinforcement and repair of the current sea defences to prevent water ingress onto the oval - 2.
+New launch facilities comprising a floating jetty and boat ramp. - 3.
+Improved access road to the slipway site, with turning area. - 4.
 Clear separation of the water access area from the oval with sandstone blocks that would also provide seating options for spectators.